petiatgithub/quantum-hackaton-2025-destroyers/README.md

 *   **Validity**: The `positions_history` and `gates_schedule` must adhere to all the rules outlined above (verified by the `verifier` function).
 *   **Correctness**: The compiled sequence of gates must be equivalent to the original QFT circuit. (verified by the `verifier` function)
 *   **Cost**: The quantum fidelity is one of the main criteria for evaluation, so calculate it using the `fidelity` function to assess how closely your compiled noisy circuit matches the ideal quantum state.
 Strive to maximize fidelity by minimizing temperature costs.
-*   **Visualization**: The quality and clarity of the visualization video showcasing ion movements and gate interactions will also be considered.
+*   **Visualization**: The quality and clarity of the visualization video showcasing ion shuttling and gate interactions will also be considered.
 This video should effectively illustrate the compilation process and highlight areas for potential optimization.

 ## Getting Started